 Baby Girl tells the story of teen parent and MC, Missie, and her fight to survive and thrive, by writing songs to the rhythms of her daughter’s nursery rhymes playlist.

-Written by me, Baby Girl won a Northern Writers’ Award from New Writing North and was Faber & Faber FAB Prize Commended.
+Baby Girl won a Northern Writers’ Award from New Writing North and was Faber & Faber FAB Prize Commended.

 Can Missie find a way to get herself and her daughter to safety?
 Can she live her life as the young, music-making mum she longs to be?

 Cover design – Jo Walker – visit Jo’s website here

 Q & A

 I think young parents get a bad press.
 I work with children and young people and it’s one of the things I care most about in this world.
 I think young people have so much to offer and teach us.
 I wanted to give voice to a character not often seen in fiction and give young people the opportunity to either see someone like themselves in print, or learn more about a kind of character they may never have encountered before.
 I wanted to tell a story about a seemingly insignificant person, suffering terribly, who is also a warrior and living her daily life with great courage and devotion to her daughter, as any good mother would.